How To Pitch Your Startup

-TLDR: Be prepared, be yourself and sell the value your product has created, not the shiny features.
+TLDR: Be prepared, be yourself and sell the value.

 Attract.ai was recently approached to pitch in the Innovation Lab at the Australian Talent Conference in Sydney.
 We were pumped to score a ticket, let alone an invite to pitch at our first ever conference.